marioymario/scripts/README.md

 # scripts
-place to add on scripts and notebooks
+place to add on scripts and notebooks, I will keep them folders organize by area of interest